-Please note: if you have landed here looking to contact the Port Augusta Magistrates Court please see their contact details here.
+Please note: to contact the Port Augusta Courthouse go to the Port Augusta Magistrates Court – please see their contact details here.

 Port Augusta Courthouse 1884, South Australia

-Port Augusta had a resident Magistrate as early as 1856, (South Australian Register, 1856).
+The Port Augusta Courthouse had a resident Magistrate as early as 1856, (South Australian Register, 1856).
 In 1858 estimates were made for a courthouse and custom’s house, (The South Australian Register, 1858), drawings for a courthouse were eventually done and advertised eight years later, (South Australian Weekly Chronicle, 7 July 1866).

 As in many areas of Australia, the 1880s saw a building boom in Pt Augusta with new bank buildings, a Customs House, and a post and telegraph office.
 New facilities for the administration of justice were called for and in 1884 a new courthouse was constructed, (Port Augusta Then and Now, State Library of South Australia).

 Among the many and varied cases was the drowning in 1890 of a 40 year old man, a drover from Queensland, formerly from Scotland.
 The Coroner travelled from Adelaide to hold an inquest in the Port Augusta Courthouse, (The Advertiser, 1890).

 In early times, as a matter of practicality, courthouses weren’t only used for the administration of justice.

-In 1896 the Northern Land Board met at the Pt Augusta Courthouse to consider applications for land, administer transfers of land ownership, applications for reductions in rent and surrenders of old leases for new perpetual leases, under the Act of 584 of 1893, (The Chronicle, 27 June 1896).
+In 1896 the Northern Land Board met at the Courthouse to consider applications for land.
+An important function of the Board was to administer transfers of land ownership.
+Also dealt with were applications for reductions in rent and surrenders of old leases for new perpetual leases.
+These were governed by the Act of 584 of 1893, (The Chronicle, 27 June 1896).

-National heritage listing
+A National Heritage listing